readysettech/readyset/jepsen/README.md

-# Jepsen tests for ReadySet
+# Jepsen tests for Readyset

-This directory contains a suite of [jepsen][] tests for ReadySet.
-We run them periodically to test for ReadySet's eventual consistency and liveness guarantees under a high-availability configuration.
+This directory contains a suite of [jepsen][] tests for Readyset.
+We run them periodically to test for Readyset's eventual consistency and liveness guarantees under a high-availability configuration.

 [jepsen]: https://github.com/jepsen-io/jepsen